 Subrecord items may be used in display formats along with normal items.
-You may place subrecord items anywhere on the screen, using the same technique for positioning as you learned in Designing Display Formats, page 72.
+You may place subrecord items anywhere on the screen, using the same technique for positioning as you learned in "Designing Screens."
 You might, for convenience, want to place all subrecord items together in a section of the screen.
 (Subrecord items and master record items are often placed on the same screen.)
-Treat all subrecord items as if they were part of any normal display format for a record.
+Treat all items as if they were part of any normal display format for a record.

-Be sure to include an input area ("plus an item number) for item 125 in your display format.
-Doing so allows you to select individual subrecords for display and to add more subrecords to a master record already in existence.
+Be sure to include an input area (" plus an item number) for item 125 in your display format.
+This lets you select individual subrecords for display and add more subrecords to a master record already in existence.

-Manipulating Subrecord Data
+Entering Subrecord Data